Financial strength of U.S. producers and product demand are driving large deals

 Boyer added: "The big industry deals aren't done yet.
 We believe there will be more large deals in 2014.
 In fact, just days ago Oji Holdings and Innovation Network Corporation of Japan announced the purchase of Carter Holt Harvey's pulp and paper business and other related assets in New Zealand.
 That deal is estimated to be worth close to NZ$1 billion."

 Transformative global trends

-Resource scarcity, coupled with climate change and the need to minimize
+- Resource scarcity, coupled with climate change and the need to minimize their environmental footprint.

 For more information on these and other emerging trends, see PwC's 17th Annual Global CEO Survey.